Sensing the Chinese Diaspora: How Mobile Apps Can Provide Insights into Global Migration Flows: Methodology

 \section{Methodology}

 Although the methodology we develop in this paper can be used with many country-centric mobile apps that include location-based services, we will use WeChat's People Nearby service as a case study for the methodology.
-Specifically, we will examine how WeChat's People Nearby service can be employed to study the largest and perhaps most dynamic migration flow in the world, namely, the Chinese diaspora.